gdsbook/book/notebooks/01_geospatial_computational_environment.md

 illustrate its building blocks in a way that allows you to then follow the rest of the book interactively.

-Our choice of notebook is Jupyter (XXXcite?XXX).
+Our choice of notebook is Jupyter [4].
 A Jupyter notebook is a plain text file with the `.ipynb` extension, which means that it is an easy file to move around, sync, and track over time.
 Internally, it is structured as a JSON file, so they also integrate well with a host of modern web technologies.